 While the clock continues to tick down for climate negotiators, engagement from stakeholders and civil society is picking up speed.
 A high-level UN climate summit held in September saw an unprecedented level of engagement from the private sector, in particular, including a number of fossil fuel divestment and clean energy finance pledges.
 (See BioRes, 30 September 2014)

-“We are seeing a groundswell of climate action building at all levels of society which can encourage governments to make bolder commitments as part of the 2015 global climate agreement.
-It is clear they cannot meet the challenge alone – they need the support of all relevant stakeholders, and they need to know where there is greatest potential to curb emissions,” Figueres said after the October ADP closing session.
+“We are seeing a groundswell of climate action building at all levels of society which can encourage governments to make bolder commitments as part of the 2015 global climate agreement,” Figueres said on Saturday.